mahashreevasudevan/Inventory-Reconciliation-Agent/README.md

 | `logs/reconciliation_log.jsonl` | One JSON record per SKU (88 total): evidence, checks trail, trust scores, reasoning, action, corrections.
 Machine-readable, committed so a reviewer can read a real run without executing anything. |
 | `logs/reconciliation_summary.md` | The same decisions rendered as human-readable Markdown. |
 | `logs/corrections.jsonl` | Real write-back records for every `auto_reconcile` decision (case ID, target source, old/new quantity). |

+## Note:
+The methodology idea and the project structure is my own work.
+Code development was assisted by Claude.
+All outputs have been reviewed and edited to accurately reflect my work.